snpsuen/XDP_LBDSR_L3Backend/README.md

 ### Environment setup

 The use case environment is set up as per the above diagram.
 Note that the load balancer is located on a different IP subnet from that of the backend server.
-In our POC lab, to speed up prototyping and testing, all the participating systems are deployed in the form of docker container running on the same host.
+In our POC lab, to speed up prototyping and testing, all the participating systems are deployed in the form of docker containers running on the same host.
 * Load balancer lbdsr0a on the default subnet
 * Curl client curlybox01 on the default subnet
 * Router router0a attached to both the default and backend subnet